canonical/hotsos/CONTRIBUTING.md

            operation on the information retreived.
 See yaml file for full description.

-* config_checks - Defines criteria for indentifying invalid application
+* config_checks - Defines criteria for identifying invalid application
                   configuration.
 See yaml file for full description.

 * package\_bug\_checks - Defines criteria for identifying whether installed